undrafted/edogawa/README.md

 // Config Object accepted in init interface Config {
-  /* Your server endpoint that accepts an Edogawa report.
+  /* Your server endpoint that accepts an error report.
   See the structure of the report below */
   endpoint: string;